ini/RedisBridge/RedisBridge/messages/README.md

 ## Request / Response

 RedisBridge also supports a request/response usage pattern.  `Request` and `Response`  are subclasses of `Message` that are defined for this purpose.
-To see a little toy demo of this pattern in action, check out [`demos/sorting_demo.py`](../../demos/sorting_demo.py).
+To see a little toy demo of this pattern in action, check out [`demos/sorting.py`](../../demos/sorting.py).

 ### Requesting

+#### Blocking
-To send a request, set the `is_request` flag to true:
+To send a request, use the RedisBridge method `request()`:
 ```
->>> bridge.send(data, channel, is_request=True)
+>>> response = bridge.request(data, channel)
 ```
-This will create a `Request` message where `msg.type` is `'request'`.
+This creates and publishes `Request` message where `msg.type` is `'request'`.
 All clients registered to the channel will receive the request, and can choose whether or not to respond.
+Once a response is received, the bridge returns it as the result of the `request()` call.

+#### Non-Blocking
-A requesting client may also want to keep track of the ID of its request message:
+A requesting client may also want to send a request as a non-blocking call.
+To do so, simply set the `blocking` flag to false:

 ```
->>> self.request_id = bridge.send(data, channel, is_request=True)
+>>> self.request_id = bridge.request(data, channel, blocking=False)
 ```

+Rather than returning the first response immediately, the ID of the request message is returned for the client to keep track of and check against any incoming response messages.

-Finally, the requesting client needs to be able to handle responses in its `receive_redis()`  method:
+If the requesting client sends a non-blocking request, it needs to be able to handle any responses in its `receive_redis()`  method:

 ```
 def receive_redis(msg) # Requester